risindukalana/odin-recipes/README.md

 # odin-recipes

-this is my first project creating a recipe site using HTML
+This is my first html project

+1.0

+i have learned html boilerplate and vscode, git and github, creating and organising html files, html links, using images and creating lists and creating basic html templates.